 Not quite.

-Even worse, with a 100Gb limit on Office 365 mailboxes, migrating large volumes of data brings further delays.
-While they expected their Office 365 mailboxes to auto expand immediately, at around 90Gb, the mailboxes no longer accept data until space has been made available by Microsoft.
+Even worse, with a 100Gb limit on Microsoft 365 mailboxes, migrating large volumes of data brings further delays.
+While they expected their Microsoft 365 mailboxes to auto expand immediately, at around 90Gb, the mailboxes no longer accept data until space has been made available by Microsoft.
 This takes between two weeks and a month to happen, further slowing the migration process.

 To add insult to injury, L&M’s current archive vendor has already told them that converting the inactive user files from the proprietary format they’re stored in and preparing them for migration will take at least a year and cost a great deal for the “reconversion processing.”
 They even go so far as to claim (without a hint of bias) that it isn’t worth the hassle of migrating and suggest L&M remain where they are.
 At this point, L&M are starting to think that would be the better choice too.